enessarisac/prefab-creator/README.md

 v1.2

-Now also checks some Unity Components(Colliders, Rigidbody, Some of UI objects(Except TextMeshPro),Mesh Renderer, Skinned Mesh Renderer, Mesh Filter, Animator, Audio Source).
-Now controls different components separately inside objects.
+Now also checks some Unity Components(Colliders, Rigidbody, Some of UI objects(Except TextMeshPro),Mesh Renderer, Skinned Mesh Renderer, Mesh Filter, Animator, Audio Source), controls different components separately inside objects and set layer, tag, isStatic.

 How To Use :